-If you need further guidance on where all the pieces should be placed, you can use the 'Verify' function - see Section 5.13.
+If you need further guidance on where all the pieces should be placed, you can use the 'Verfy' (= verify) function - see Section 5.13.
 Until the position is corrected, you cannot start your next move.

-3.4 Symbols displayed in the bottom line (centre)
+3.4 Symbols displayed during the game